wp-plugins/software-issue-manager/readme.txt

 = Enterprise Edition Features =
 * Most advanced and fully featured WordPress app ever built for Issue Management.
 * For agencies, consulting firms, or matrix organizations.
 * Client area with dashboard.
+Clients can access to their own issues assigned to them or created by them.
+* Project director area with dashboard.
+* Auto-setup upon plugin activation.
-* Project manager area with dashboard.
+* Project manager area with dashboard.Use it manage a projec manager's utilization and performance.
 * Team member area with dashboard.
+Use it manage a team member's utilization and performance.
 * Content access strictly limited based on organizational role (frontend/backend).
 * For multiple "closed" project teams whose members may hold different organizational roles such analyst, developer, sponsor etc. App membership is required and content access is strictly enforced in manager, member, and client areas.
-* Provides 360-degree issue management
+* Provides 360-degree issue management.
+Identify, track, analyze issues through multiple relationships and dependencies they have.
 * Custom reporting and commenting module for members, issues and projects.
 * Individual member and project dashboards.
 * A system-wide dashboard with 23 widgets.